kraflab/dsda-doom/docs/things_and_specials.md

 **170: Sector_SetCeilingScale2**
 **171: Sector_SetFloorScale2**
 **172: Plat_UpNearestWaitDownStay**

 **173: NoiseAlert**
+- Noise alerts only support the default behavior (the activator is both the target and the emitter).

 **176: Thing_ChangeTID**

 **177: Thing_Hate**
+- Hate can only be applied to a specific actor (type 0).

 **178: Thing_ProjectileAimed**
 **185: Sector_SetRotation**
 **186: Sector_SetCeilingPanning**
 **187: Sector_SetFloorPanning**
 **188: Sector_SetCeilingScale**
 **189: Sector_SetFloorScale**

 **190: Static_Init**
+- The static init supports damage, gravity, and skies only.

 **192: Ceiling_LowerToHighestFloor**
 **193: Ceiling_LowerInstant**
 **194: Ceiling_RaiseInstant**